Gun Safe Frequently Asked Questions

 Vault doors can be opened from the inside, so a vault room can also function as a panic room.

 Features such as dual mechanical dial and electronic keypad locks are typical on high end vault doors, which can be configured to require only one or both locks to open the door.

 Expect a vault door to cost almost as much as a whole safe, and then you still have to build the vault.
 Also time consuming steps may be required.
 For example, the vault opening may need to be completed to take precise measurements before the custom vault door can be ordered.

 Most true safes are too small for long guns, with the exception of jewelry store safes.
-A couple manufacturers like Graffunder, American Security (AMSEC), Brown, and others make true safes large enough for long guns.
+A few manufacturers including Graffunder, American Security (AMSEC), Brown, etc. make true safes large enough for long guns.
 These safes are expensive brand new (much cheaper used) and very heavy but offer the best protection.
 True safes come with and without fire protection.
-Fireproofing can add serious weight because concrete amalgamate is predominantly used for fireproofing.
+Fireproofing can add serious weight because concrete amalgamate is predominantly used for fireproofing true safes.